bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 73°
+- 72°
-- Partly Cloudy
+- Mostly Cloudy
-- 88% humidity
+- 86% humidity
 - 11 mph wind
-- 49% cloud cover
+- 74% cloud cover
 - 42 AQI 🟩
 - 0.13 inches of rain in the past 24 hours
-- 2.42 inches of rain expected in the next 48 hours
+- 2.43 inches of rain expected in the next 48 hours

 <noscript>
 <h3>Outlook</h3>